oleghmelka/cryptoverse/README.md

 - Realized with Rapid API
 - Made in September 2022

-You can see this website on the link: "temporarily absent"
+You can see this website on the link: "https://cryptoverse-app-rapid-api.netlify.app"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).